ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

    ```
    {: pre}

-1. Then, make the requests to the [IAM Policy Management API](/apidocs/iam-policy-management#create-policy) to create the service-to-service authorizations for the `is.backup-policy` of enterprise account to interact with the child account's `is.backup`, `is.snapshot`, `is.volume`, and `is.instance` services.
+1. Then, make the requests to the [IAM Policy Management API](/apidocs/iam-policy-management#create-policy) to create the service-to-service authorizations for the `is.backup-policy` of enterprise account to interact with the child account's `is.backup`, `is.snapshot`, `is.volume`, `is.snapshot-consistency-group` and `is.instance` services.

    * Authorize `is.backup-policy` (source) to interact with `is.backup-policy` (target) with the _editor_ role.